tallinn1960/contest/README.md

 - *mine/fs*

-a variant of the algorithm producing a list of submatrices containing their sum and the x,y position of the lower end corner of the submatrix. _example/main_ contains an example program visualising the output as a png image file.
+a variant of the algorithm producing a list of submatrices containing their *sum* and the *x, y* position of the lower right end corner of the submatrix. _example/main_ contains an example program visualising the output as a png image file.

 - *leetcode/cs*